-There have been some recent changes to the way that local authorities go about surveillance activities.
-The provisions brought about by the Protection of Freedoms Act 2012 tighten surveillance authorisation procedures and further restrict the ability to conduct directed surveillance activities.
-The new rules impose a “crime threshold” so that local authorities may now only authorise the use of directed surveillance to prevent or detect criminal offences that are assigned a maximum term of at least 6 months imprisonment; effectively, excluding cases involving statutory nuisance.
+There were some changes to the way that local authorities go about surveillance activities.
+The provisions brought about by the Protection of Freedoms Act 2012 tightened surveillance authorisation procedures and further restricted the ability to conduct directed surveillance activities.
+The rules impose a “crime threshold” so that local authorities may now only authorise the use of directed surveillance to prevent or detect criminal offences that are assigned a maximum term of at least 6 months imprisonment; effectively, excluding cases involving statutory nuisance.

-The new legislation does not affect noise investigations in the sense that the definitions of intrusive and directed surveilance under the Regulation of Investigatory Powers Act 2000 remain unchanged.
+The change to legislation does not affect noise investigations in the sense that the definitions of intrusive and directed surveillance under the Regulation of Investigatory Powers Act 2000 remain unchanged.
 However, in this area there still appears to be some contraversy and confusion as to where enforcers stand in relation to noise investigations and surveillance in their day-to-day work.

 RIPA AND STATUTORY NUISANCE